Internationally it’s become fairly standard to mainstream special needs children.

-When Daniel de Cooker, now 11, was born, his mom Glenda was almost completely “ignorant about Down’s syndrome”.
+When Daniel de Cooker was born, his mom Glenda was almost completely “ignorant about Down’s syndrome”.
 However, Glenda firmly believed her Down’s syndrome child could be educated and grow up to become a meaningful part of society.
 But she wasn’t sure how to help him achieve this.

-Sharon Stevens, special needs coordinator at St Cyprian’s School in Cape Town says: “All children are entitled to an education.
-We believe that as much as children with special needs can benefit from being at St Cyprian’s, so too can the rest of the school benefit from what these children have to offer.
+“All children are entitled to an education,” says Sharon Stevens, special needs coordinator at St Cyprian’s School in Cape Town says.
+“As much as children with special needs can benefit from being at St Cyprian’s, so too can the rest of the school benefit from what these children have to offer.

-Ann Morton is principal at Pinelands North Primary in Cape Town, one of the few mainstream government schools so far that’s accepting and teaching special needs children.
+Ann Morton is principal at Pinelands North Primary in Cape Town.
+This is one of the few mainstream government schools accepting and teaching special needs children.

 “We have an ethos that everyone is different, and we’ve seen how fast and easily the children accept this.
-We talk about differences in class and assembly and children don’t see these differences as things to tease and bully about anymore.
+We talk about differences in class and assembly.
+Children don’t see these differences as things to tease and bully about anymore.
 It’s astonishing how this ethos has radically and positively changed the school,” she says.

 Glenda was lucky enough to find a pre-school near her home that was prepared to take Daniel on a trial basis.
 “He was there for three years and it was wonderful.
 He was five when he started and he had about five words of speech.
 I won’t say he was speaking in sentences when he left, but he was making himself understood by the children and teacher.
 On the strength of that I decided I wanted him to go to a mainstream primary school.”

 Other mainstream schools have had remarkable success in similar cases.
-Eden Pringle, special needs teacher at Hillcrest Christian Academy in Durban, says, “We were the first mainstream school to take in a Down’s syndrome child over ten years ago.
-That girl is now employed as a library assistant here at the school.”
+A special needs teacher at Hillcrest Christian Academy in Durban, says: “We were the first mainstream school to take in a Down’s syndrome child over ten years ago.
+Today, she is employed as a library assistant at the school.”

-Unfortunately Glenda is in Cape Town and she approached about twenty schools which either wouldn’t take Daniel or were inappropriate for some reason – Daniel is an ‘escape artist’ so school security was an important consideration.
+Glenda approached about 20 schools that either wouldn’t take Daniel or were inappropriate for some reason.
 Although Glenda offered to supply a facilitator for Daniel, she was turned down by most of the schools she approached.

-Morton says, “A lot of schools are scared of the idea of including special needs children.”
-She says some mainstream teachers would need additional training, but overall being inclusive was not so difficult.
+“Many schools are scared of including special needs children,” says Morton, adding that some mainstream teachers would need additional training.
+However, overall being inclusive was not so difficult.
 And she believes academic weakness should not exclude a child from a mainstream school.